Featured Winery - Te Whare Ra (TWR)

 But more of the wines later.
 Firstly more about Anna and TWR...

-TWR - small, family-owned with minimal intervention & organic wines
+TWR - small, family-owned winery

-Te Whare Ra pronounced Tea Far-ee Ra, is Maori for 'House in the Sun' and it is said to be " the oldest small winery in Marlborough".
+Te Whare Ra pronounced Tea Far-ee Ra, is Maori for 'House in the Sun' and it is said to be "the oldest small winery in Marlborough".
 It has been owned by Anna and her husband Jason since 2003 and it is based in the Renwick sub-region of Marlborough.
 Anna is from Australia and Jason is a local from Marlborough; after experience in the Australian wine industry they selected Te Whare Ra as the ideal place to produce their own organic wines.
-It obviously worked as they were named New Zealand 'Winery of the Year' in 2014 by New Zealand wine guru, Raymond Chan who wrote
+It obviously worked as they were named New Zealand 'Winery of the Year' in 2014 by the late New Zealand wine guru, Raymond Chan who wrote

 "I’ve come across very few winegrowers and winemakers who give so much thought to every aspect of the vineyard, winery, winemaking, how their wines show in stylistic and quality terms, and how the wines are presented in the marketplace, as Jason and Anna.
 This reflects their passion, enthusiasm, extremely high standards, hard work and attention to detail in creating and crafting wines that reflect their vineyard and region, and their guiding the wines sensitively so that they are expressed with great finesse."

 The TWR vineyard & winery is quite small, 11 hectares (c.
 27 acres) and has some of the oldest vines in Marlborough planted there, seven varieties in total.
 It is certified organic with both organic and biodynamic practices being used throughout the vineyards.
-For the TWR Sauvignon Blanc and 2014 Pinot Noir TWR grapes were supplemented by grapes from other Marlborough vineyards which if not yet organically certified, use the same practices as TWR.
+For the Sauvignon Blanc and Pinot Noir TWR grapes were supplemented by grapes from other Marlborough vineyards which if not yet organically certified, use the same practices as TWR.

 Note that the single vineyard wines come in the tall, long-necked Alsace-style bottles with the "Single Vineyard 5182" on the label, 5182 being the vineyard number designated by BioGro New Zealand.
 Environmental sustainability is at the heart of the TWR approach showing respect for and with the environment produces the best wines in the Flowerday's view.
 Biodiversity is considered crucial to keep the vineyards healthy, for example buckwheat is planted between the vines to help keep pests away from the vines and grapes.
 All TWR grapes are hand-picked and hand-sorted.

-The TWR wine style
+TWR - wine style

-So back to the specific wines.
+So back to the specific wines:

-The TWR wines
+TWR - the wines

 TWR Toru - a blend of three white grapes, Gewürztraminer, Riesling and Pinot Gris that grow together in a single vineyard - Toru means three in Maori.
 This is a wine that Anna and husband Jason made "because we like drinking it".
 I really thought I was going to dislike it as the main grape, Gewürztraminer, can be over-powering but quite the opposite, I love it.
 It is light and very drinkable either on its own or with spicy food.
 At TWR three o'clock on Friday afternoon is now designated 'Toru time'.